Calgary Poppy Fund

 About Calgary Poppy Fund:

-Founded in 1967, Royal Canadian Legion Branch Poppy Fund, known as Calgary Poppy Fund, raises money in its annual Poppy Campaign to give financial and non-financial aid to war veterans, their families, and seniors.
+Royal Canadian Legion Branch Poppy Fund, known as Calgary Poppy Fund, raises money through its annual Poppy Campaign to fund financial aid and non-financial aid programs for war veterans and their families.
+Calgary Poppy Fund is the largest Poppy Fund in Canada.

 Financial RatiosFiscal year ending September